top of page

 “I paint constellations of patterned elements that exist in collective equilibrium yet are composed of forms imbued with individual and varied energetic character.
 I strive to impart a grace and vitality to each form.
 By choreographing their movement and interplay, I am creating dialogue: one form predominating, another receding; one pushing, another pulling; one striking a dissonant note, another elucidating the greater harmony.”

-Keith engages his audience with themes of joy, inclusivity, and hopefulness.
+Keith engages his audience with themes of joy and hopefulness.

 IMG_3903_processed.jpg